How REMICADE® works

 Before each infusion, your doctor will calculate the right amount of medication for you, based on your weight.

-- Your doctor may decide to give you medicine before starting the REMICADE® infusion to prevent or lessen side effects
+- Your doctor may decide to give you medication before starting the REMICADE® infusion to prevent or reduce side effects

 - Only a healthcare professional should prepare the medicine and administer it to you